 Every summer in Reno, it happens like clockwork.
 A young guy knocks on your door, usually in a polo shirt with a company logo you half-recognise.
-He's friendly, confident, and within thirty seconds he's telling you your neighbour just got a system installed and you're the only house on the block without one.
+He's friendly, confident, and within thirty seconds he's telling you your neighbor just got a system installed and you're the only house on the block without one.

 He's not from Reno.
 He's not from Nevada.
-He was dropped off in your neighbourhood this morning by a van from somewhere else and he'll be gone by September.
+He was dropped off in your neighborhood this morning by a van from somewhere else and he'll be gone by September.
 And when something goes wrong with your alarm system six months from now, so will his company's local presence.

 I'm Scott Ferguson.
 I own Kiwi Alarms here in Reno.
 I've been in the alarm industry for 19 years and I've seen what these companies do to homeowners.
 I'll be upfront: I knock on doors myself.
 It's actually how I get a lot of my customers.
 But what I do and what these companies do are two completely different things.
 More on that at the end.